bhumi1102/rails/guides/source/autoloading_and_reloading_constants.md

 These accessors are the interface between Rails and Zeitwerk.
 Anything Rails configures for you — the autoload paths, the autoload once paths, reloading, eager loading — has a Rails setting.
-Anything beyond that is Zeitwerk's API, reached through these objects.
-For example:
+Anything beyond that is Zeitwerk's API, reached through these objects, as we've seen with these examples:

 ```ruby
 # Treat a directory as organizational rather than as a namespace.